mesosphere/dcos-docs-site/pages/dkp/kaptain/2.1.0/tutorials/ngc/index.md

 Since the NGC catalog is a contantly growing third-party catalog developed by NVIDIA, not all available images have been tested.
 Note that for some examples, you need to install additional tools like TAO Toolkit, DeepStream SDK, NVIDIA TensorRT and others.

-You can find all the available resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog], and detailed intructions on how to use these resources in the [NGC documentation][NGC_docs] site.
+You can find all the available resources for your AI/ML workflow in the [NVIDIA NGC catalog][NGC_catalog], and detailed instructions on how to use these resources in the [NGC documentation][NGC_docs] site.

 ## Prerequisites